Settings Configuration

 Production Attributes: - @Name: Production display name - @TestingEnabled: Enable testing mode ("true"/"false") - @LogGeneralTraceEvents: Enable general logging - ActorPoolSize: Number of concurrent actors

-Item Attributes: - @Name: Component instance name - @ClassName: Class reference (from CLASSES or direct class) - @PoolSize: Component pool size - @Enabled: Enable/disable component - @LogTraceEvents: Enable component-specific logging - Setting: Component configuration settings
+Item Attributes: - @Name: Component instance name - @ClassName: IRIS class name or class reference - @PoolSize: Component pool size - @Enabled: Enable/disable component - @LogTraceEvents: Enable component-specific logging - Setting: Component configuration settings

 SCHEMAS Section